Skip to main content

 Manifest file

-The manifest file contains metadata for your extension.
-This is where you provide details about the extension and its developer, including the extension name shown in the editor's extension discovery panel.
+The manifest JSON file lives at the project root and contains metadata for your app.
+This is where you provide details about the app and its developer, including the app name shown in the editor's app discovery panel.

 Index HTML

-Your index.html file is what loads in the extension sandbox.
-You can build a functional Kittl extension with only this file.
+Your index.html file is what loads in the app sandbox.
+You can build a functional Kittl app with only this file.

 <!doctype html>